Eb1n-Babu/Employee-Management-System/README.md

 Frontend features (e.g., custom field display) are still in progress.
 The JavaScript logic for dynamic field injection is directly embedded within the HTML and notification display is also in progress.
+Code arrangement is currently in progress and will be finalized shortly.
+The codebase is still under development; proper structuring will be applied in the next iteration.
+Code organization is pending and will be addressed before the next release.
+Modular arrangement and formatting are planned and will be implemented soon.
 ______________________________API Testing with Postman  Register a User_______________________________

 **Endpoint: POST /api/register/**